PKU-Alignment/omnisafe/benchmarks/offline/README.md

 # OmniSafe's Mujoco Velocity Benchmark on Offline Algorithms

-OmniSafe's Mujoco Velocity Benchmark evaluated the performance of OmniSafe's offline algorithm implementations in SafetyPointRun, SafetyPointCirlce, SafetyCarRun, SafetyCarCircle from the Safety-Gymnasium task suite.
+OmniSafe's Mujoco Velocity Benchmark evaluated the performance of OmniSafe's offline algorithm implementations in SafetyPointCirlce, SafetyPointCirlce from the Safety-Gymnasium task suite.
 For each algorithm and environment supported, we provide:

 - Default hyperparameters used for the benchmark and scripts to reproduce the results.
 - A comparison of performance or code-level details with other open-source implementations or classic papers.